firozkhan18/technologies-notes/react-new.md

 **How to perform automatic redirect after login?**

-The react-router package provides &lt;Redirect&gt; component in React Router.
-Rendering a &lt;Redirect&gt; will navigate to a new location.
+The react-router package provides <Redirect> component in React Router.
+Rendering a <Redirect> will navigate to a new location.
 Like server-side redirects, the new location will override the current location in the history stack.

 import React, { Component } from 'react';